‘The Bachelor’ Spoilers: ‘Women Tell All’ Heats Up With Demi Burnett, Courtney Curtis Drama

 — The Bachelor (@BachelorABC) March 5, 2019

 The preview for the “Women Tell All” shared on Twitter shows that Demi and Courtney will do battle again during Tuesday’s special.
-Burnett will spend some time in the “hot seat” on stage next to host Chris Harrison, but it sounds as if that segment is fairly mellow with Burnett mostly talking about her mother.
+Burnett will spend some time in the “hot seat” on stage next to host Chris Harrison, but it sounds as if that segment is fairly mellow, with Burnett mostly talking about her mother.

-Later on, however, the Demi and Courtney drama kicks in and gossip guru Reality Steve says it gets wild.
-The Bachelor previews have shown a touch of this and it seems that Courtney will even get up, approach Demi, and shove a baby pacifier into her mouth.
+Later on, however, the Demi and Courtney drama kicks in, and gossip guru Reality Steve says that it gets wild.
+The Bachelor previews have shown a touch of this, and it seems that Courtney will even get up, approach Demi, and shove a baby pacifier into her mouth.
 Obviously, this will solicit a big reaction from everybody, and Burnett apparently throws it back toward Curtis.

-It doesn’t sound as if anything gets resolved between Demi and Courtney and it’s doubtful these two will be close friends going forward.
-While the casting for this summer’s Bachelor in Paradise won’t be in place for a few months yet, many would bet that both of these ladies will be involved if they’re both game to do it.
+It doesn’t sound as if anything gets resolved between Demi and Courtney, and it’s doubtful these two will be close friends going forward.
+While the casting for this summer’s Bachelor in Paradise won’t be in place for a few months yet, many would bet that both of these ladies will be involved — if they’re both game to do it.

 Whose side will fans take as Demi Burnett and Courtney Curtis butt heads again during Tuesday’s “Women Tell All”?
-The Bachelor spoilers suggest that things will get pretty intense as these two argue with one another again and the pacifier bit will certainly be a first for the show if it’s included in the two-hour special.
+The Bachelor spoilers suggest that things will get pretty intense as these two argue with one another again, and the pacifier bit will certainly be a first for the show should it be included in the two-hour special.